William Petre, 12th Baron Petre: Wardell

 William Wardell went to Australia at the age of 32 because he had tuberculosis.
 He designed many buildings there including the St Mary's Cathedral, Sydney.
-In testimonials to Wardell, Lord Petre expressed confidence in him, and noted his "acknowledged position in the first rank of England’s architects".
+In testimonials to Wardell, Lord Petre expressed confidence in him and noted his "acknowledged position in the first rank of England’s architects".

 Order of Pius IX

-It was no doubt for these charitable works that Pope Pius IX awarded Lord Petre the Order of Pius IX though there is a family tradition that he received it in recognition of his services as commander of a force of Papal Zouaves, international volunteers, in the defence of Rome against Giuseppe Garibaldi.
+It was no doubt for these charitable works that Pope Pius IX awarded Lord Petre the Order of Pius IX though there is a family tradition that he received it in recognition of his services as commander of a force of Papal Zouaves, international volunteers, in the defense of Rome against Giuseppe Garibaldi.

 If this sounds unlikely, besides the Swiss Guard, Pius had another bodyguard called the Zouaves in which it was customary for young Catholic gentlemen, disqualified from becoming officers in the British Army, to serve.
 With the departure of Pius' allied forces of the Second French Empire at the outbreak of the Franco-Prussian War (1870), the Papal States could offer little resistance to the Italian Army and fell.